 The truth is that on other digital platforms, like Google Ads, users are already quite willing to go through the conversion process - after all, more often than not, the reason they came across the product is because they were searching for specific keywords which happen to be related to the product.
 On the other hand, social media ads show your product to users who coincide with your target audience, but who don’t necessarily know your brand or weren’t thinking of buying the product.

-Which is why, with social media advertising, we come across very different strategies when dealing with communities vs ads, and organic vs paid content.
-The massages’ tone, the content itself and the user behavior is different in each situation.
+This is why, with social media advertising, we come across very different strategies when dealing with communities vs ads, and organic vs paid content.
+The tone, the content itself and the user behavior is different in each situation.

 Tips for Designing Social Ads

 Because the look and feel can have such a great impact on the success of your social ads, it's important to nail the design.

-We tested two different types of ads to gauge the most successful campaign: One ad featured images that aligned to the brand’s style guide across all channels, versus ads that featured new images created specifically for performance.
+We tested two different types of ads to gauge the most successful campaign.
+One ad featured images that aligned to the brand’s style guide across all channels and the other featured new images created specifically for performance.

 With the same level of ad investment in each campaign, the performance oriented images experienced a 35% higher CTR compared to the images focused on branding.
 In addition, the ROI achieved in terms of sales as well as investment was more than doubled in the ad sets that used these images.

 Some key take aways from this experiment include:

-- When creating a social media campaign with the goal of achieving maximum visibility on Facebook and Twitter timelines, we should work with distinctive images, with strong contrasts and striking colors, such as orange, yellow or red, which are very different to the often blue and white environments of the various platforms.
+- When creating a social media campaign with the goal of achieving maximum visibility on Facebook and Twitter, you should work with distinctive images, strong contrasts and striking colors, such as orange, yellow or red.
+These can be very different to the often blue and white environments of the various platforms.

-- Be sure also not to overuse filters that will diminish their intensity and presence.
+- Be sure also not to overuse filters that will diminish the intensity and presence.